 Manufacturing of doxorubicin-loaded liposomes: Liposomes were prepared by mixing powdered distearoyl phosphocholine and SyntheChol® with/without distearoyl phosphoethanolamine methoxy(polyethylene glycol)-2000 with 100 mL of hydration buffer at 70°C. Lipid dispersion was high shear mixed at 4000 rpm for 1 h at 70°C. Liposomes were size reduced at 65-70°C using Microfluidizer® processor (Massachusetts, USA).
 The formulations were processed at pressures of 5000 - 20000 psi and number of passes ranging from 1 to 3.
 Formulations were subjected to tangential flow filtration for buffer exchange followed by the addition of doxorubicin and incubated at 60°C for 15 mins.

 Manufacturing of amphotericin B-loaded liposomes: Acidic succinate buffer with sucrose was heated at 70°C using a water bath.
-Distearoyl phospho glycerol (DSPG) was added to buffer.
+Distearoyl phospho glycerol (DSPG) was added to the buffer.
 Basic amphotericin B solution was prepared using 2M sodium hydroxide.
 Amphotericin B solution was added to the acidified DSPG suspension at 70°C. DSPG-Amphotericin B suspension at pH 5.5 was high shear mixed for 1 h at 70°C with powdered hydrogenated phosphatidylcholine and SyntheChol®.
 Liposomes were size reduced at 65-70°C using Microfluidizer® processor.

-Empty liposomes formulations were optimised at 15-20k psi with three passes produced liposomes which were 85-101 nm in particle size and 0.20 PDI.
+Empty liposomes formulations were optimized at 15-20k psi with three passes produced liposomes which were 85-101 nm in particle size and 0.20 PDI.
 Doxorubicin-loaded PEGylated liposomes can be manufactured using 18k psi pressure with 107 nm particle size, 0.19 PDI at pass 2 and 98 nm particle size, 0.16 PDI at pass 3.
 Doxorubicin loading was unaffected by the number of passes achieving 97-98 % drug entrapment.
 The Non-PEGylated liposomal formulation showed 105 nm particle size and 0.23 PDI at pass 3 with 18k pressure.
-Additionally, amphotericin B loaded liposomes were prepared at 20k psi offering 104 nm, 0.26 PDI and 100 % drug loading.
-Sterilisation by filtration showed no changes in liposomes size, PDI and drug loading.
+Additionally, amphotericin B-loaded liposomes were prepared at 20k psi offering 104 nm, 0.26 PDI and 100 % drug loading.
+Sterilization by filtration showed no changes in liposomes size, PDI and drug loading.

 - 2010, Bachelor of Pharmacy, University of Pune, India